-Following the public display of this Draft EIS, the DITRDCA will consider the submissions received and finalise the EIS.
-Once finalised, the Final EIS will be provided to the Australian Minister for the Environment and Water who will then provide advice to the DITRDCA under section 163 of the EPBC Act, Airservices Australia and CASA, including any recommended conditions, before any approval is given for the airspace design.
-Airservices Australia will be responsible for submitting the Airspace Change Proposal that will be submitted to CASA for approval.
+The finalised EIS will be provided to the Australian Minister for the Environment and Water and DITRDCA will publish the EIS in accordance with the EPBC Act.
+The Australian Minister for the Environment and Water will then provide advice to DITRDCA, Airservices Australia and CASA under section 163 of the EPBC Act, including any recommended conditions, before any approval is given for the airspace design.
+Airservices Australia will be responsible for submitting the Airspace

+Change Proposal to CASA for approval.
 This would need to consider the advice provided by the Australian Minister for the Environment and Water.

 The finalisation of the EIS will also enable the detailed design phase of the project to progress.
-The detailed design phase will include further evaluation and refinement of the proposed selected airspace design for implementation based on feedback received from the community and other technical stakeholders such as airlines and industry bodies on this Draft EIS.
+The detailed design phase will include further evaluation and refinement of the proposed selected airspace design for implementation based on feedback received from the community and other technical stakeholders such as airlines and industry bodies on the EIS.